robeaseab/City-School-Analysis/README.md

 ### Scores by School Type

 * Repeated the above breakdown, but this time group schools based on school type (Charter vs. District).
-* Used the pandas library and Jupyter Notebook.
-* See Jupyter Notebook with the viewable Data Frames.